 Scenic Iron Mountain Road - Getting there is half the fun

-From your camp at Grace Coolidge take 16A north - (AKA Iron Mountain Road)- 17 miles for stunning views as you approach Mount Rushmore.
+From your Custer State Park campsite at Grace Coolidge take 16A north - (AKA Iron Mountain Road)- 17 miles for stunning views as you approach Mount Rushmore.
 This scenic byway includes the three famous one-lane tunnels carved through rock.
 The tunnels are tremendously narrow --- just wide enough to accommodate our van.
 Anything larger than a full size SUV and you'd be asking for trouble, so be sure to check your width and height limits before attempting the drive.

 At a minimum, the leisurely drive will be 45-60 minutes --- the twisty pigtail bridges, multiple switchbacks, and numerous curves are designed to keep your speeds down and your spirits up.
 Look out for pronghorn antelope, bison, deer (mulies and white-tail), elk, mountain goats, and wild turkeys.
 If lucky, you might even spot a bighorn sheep or mountain lion.